rns/kollos-luif-doc/manual.md

 <a id="adverbs"></a>
 ### Adverbs

-A LUIF rule can be modified by one or more adverbs, which are `name = value` pairs separated with commas.
+A LUIF rule can be modified by one or more adverbs.
+A Adverbs are `name = value` pairs separated with commas.
 Comma is also used to separate an adverb from the RHS alternative it modifies.

 [todo: example]